svalaskevicius/accountTransferExample/README.md

 ### Why Event Sourcing?

-As transferring money between accounts is a very responsible operation, we'd need to log all requests and state changes to be able to prove the correctness of the state at any given time.
+As transferring money between accounts is a responsible operation, and the service provider has to always be able to prove the correctness of the state at any given time.

 EventSourcing makes logging events as the first class citizen of the application - the stored events drive the state change - thus, the logged data becomes the primary source of truth.

-There are more gains that can be mentioned as well, such as ability to analyse the events to improve the processes etc

 ### Why Tagless Final?